resolve109/study-aws-sa/aws-study-guide.md

   - For development and test environments running at least 8 hours daily with periods of inactivity, On-Demand Instances offer the best balance of flexibility and cost
   - Not recommended to use Spot Instances for production workloads that require constant availability
   - Spot blocks (defined-duration Spot Instances) are less suitable than Reserved Instances for production due to potential interruptions
+- **License-Compatible Instance Options**:
+  - For commercial off-the-shelf applications with socket/core licensing models:
+    - Use Dedicated Reserved Hosts
+    - Allows use of existing licenses that require specific physical infrastructure
+    - Provides host-level control for software that counts sockets and cores
+  - More cost-effective than Dedicated On-Demand Hosts for predictable workloads
+  - Better than Dedicated Instances which don't provide visibility into physical cores/sockets
+  - Ideal for software with licensing requirements tied to physical hardware characteristics
+  - Provides the most cost-effective option when combining existing licenses with reserved pricing

 ## Best Practices and Key Concepts